 At some point during the tween years, a girl will begin to experience the stages of puberty.
 Knowing what to look for can ease your mind, and help your tween through these enormous physical and emotional changes.
+While some of the signs of puberty may take a while to develop, others may appear as if they happened overnight.

 Below are some of the more typical signs of puberty in girls.
 Keep in mind that these stages may appear gradually, and it may take three to four years for your child to cycle through all the phases of puberty.
 In general, boys will go through puberty at some point between the ages of 9 and 14.
 Girls may begin between the ages of 8 and 12.
 Share these signs with your tween daughter, so she knows what to expect.
 Also, be sure you explain how she might handle her first period if you're not around to help, such as when she's at school or away from home.